rhysstever/Eona/Continents/Ezavriel.md

 [[Faroot Island]] is a large island, south of [[Yalos]].
 It has a very hot climate, due to its location.

 ### Other Locations
-Some other geographical points of interest include the [[Wayward Isles]]: an array of tiny islands scattered across the western seas, the [[Willowdust Woods]]: a dense forest that stands to the northwest, and the [[Sea of Yhor]] is the largest intercontinental body of water to the northeast.
+Some lesser geographical points of interest include the [[Wayward Isles]]: an array of tiny islands scattered across the western seas, the [[Willowdust Woods]]: a dense forest that stands to the northwest, and the [[Sea of Yhor]] is the largest intercontinental body of water to the northeast.

 #World